 Pregnant women need a good supply of omega-3s to ensure normal development of their babies.
 Omega-3s are especially important for fetal development of the brain and eyes.
 These essential fatty acids may also prevent depression during pregnancy and the postpartum period.

 Foods With Fatty Acids

-These eight foods are some of the best sources of healthy fatty acids:
+These foods are some of the best sources of healthy fatty acids:

 Alpha-linolenic acid (ALA) is another essential fatty acid.
-The recommended amount of ALA ranges from 0.5 to 1.6 grams (g), depending upon age and sex.
-One tablespoon of flaxseed oil contains over 7g of ALA.
+The recommended amount of ALA ranges from 0.5 to 1.6 grams, depending on age and sex.
+One tablespoon of flaxseed oil contains over 7 grams of ALA.
 To get the full benefit of ALA, it needs to be converted into EPA and DHA, and the body doesn't do that efficiently.
 Flaxseed oil is good for you, but still not as good as fatty fish.

 Olive oil is high in monounsaturated fatty acids, making it a good dietary substitution for unhealthier saturated fat.
 Extra-virgin olive oil is minimally processed without using chemicals or heat.
 It is one part of the heart-healthy Mediterranean diet.

 Tiny black chia seeds are rich in omega-3s, and they also contain protein and fiber.
 Unlike some seeds, they release their nutrients without being crushed.

 Walnuts pack a double punch, as they contain both omega-3s and omega-6s.
 One ounce of walnuts contains about 2.5 grams of ALA, which is about twice the average recommended daily intake.
 Still, you should eat walnuts in moderation as they contain about 185 calories per ounce (about seven nuts).